 By getting involved with the functions of The Sisters Closet, girls will not only find free clothing and school supplies, but also experience work training, educational programs and learn financial literacy, mentoring programs with emphasis on self care.
 Students will become more involved in their community through leadership and developmental activities.
 They will learn that age is no obstacle to helping solve the problems they see in their community.

 The name, Heart of Tabitha, was inspired by the story of Tabitha in Acts 9:36 of the bible.
 Tabitha was a very caring and giving woman with an endless compassion to help others.

 Heart of Tabitha Foundation was founded by Ms. Jazmyn McKoy, as a 12th grade student at Holton-Arms College-Preparatory School for girls in Bethesda, Maryland.
-She is a talented young lady with a passion for getting involved and helping others in need.
-She is supported by a strong board of community, business leaders and educators.
+She has a passion for getting involved and helping others in need.
+She is supported by a board of community, business leaders and educators.